Document & Workflow Management

 Challenge

-Countering operational risk has long been a key management task.
-However, it gained specific management focus for banks with the Basle II accord and with prominent bank failures, such as Barings Bank, and high profile irregularities in other industries, such as Enron.
+Countering internal and external fraud has long been a key management task.
+However, it gained specific management focus for banks with the Basle II accord and with prominent bank failures, such as Barings Bank, and high profile “rough trader” incidents such as Societé Générale, UBS or JPMorgan.

-Threats from the operational perspective range from mistakes done because of neglect and lack of knowledge or training to wilful damage, cheating and other unlawful actions.
+Threats from the fraud perspective range from mistakes done because of neglect and lack of knowledge or training to wilful damage, cheating, cover-ups of bets gone wrong, and other unlawful actions.

 Average Cost of Fraud - 6% of annual revenues (The ACFE 2004 report)